sciworks/spack-updater/docs/docs/user-guide/user-guide.md

  - Given changes here, a branch is prepared to pull request to spack, and an issue opned you can click to open the PR (e.g, [see this example](https://github.com/spack/spack/pull/32320))
  - If there are changes to spack, it will instead open a pull request here (the less likely case if you do most development here, but not impossible!)

+And the workflow (given the two cases) [might look like this](https://github.com/flux-framework/spack/blob/main/.github/workflows/spack-updater.yaml).
 And that's it!
 Please don't hesitate to ask a question or suggest a change for any of these workflows.
 They are fairly new and we are excited to make them better!